dbbs-lab/bsb-core/README.md

 # Scaffold: A scaffold model for the cerebellum
-This package is intended to facilitate spatially, topologically and morphologically detailed simulations of the cerebellum.
+This package is intended to facilitate spatially, topologically and morphologically detailed simulations of the cerebellum developed by the Department of Brain and Behavioral Sciences at the University of Pavia.

 ## Installation